somil27/somil27/README.md

 - 👨‍💻 All of my projects are available at [thesomilverse.online](thesomilverse.online)

-- 💬 Ask me about **HTML, CSS, JavaScript, Node.js, Express.js, React.js**
+- 💬 Ask me about **HTML , CSS , JavaScript , Node.js , Express.js , React.js**

 - 📫 How to reach me **itzmesomil@gmail.com**